-For each activity we also report whether we consider it a Consume, Create, Contribute, or Connect SRL behaviour in the 4C dashboard (see Section 5.4.3.5 as well as Manganello et al., 2021).
-This attribution is automatically done by the dashboard.
+Lastly, for each activity we will report whether we consider it a Consume, Create, Contribute, or Connect SRL behaviour in the 4C dashboard (see Section 4.3.3 and 4.4.2, as well as Manganello et al., 2021).
+This attribution will be automatically done by the dashboard.